vhomonov/react-date-picker/README.md

  * onChange: Function - called when the user selects a date
  * onSelect: Function - called when the user selects a year/month
  * onNav: Function - called when the user navigates to the next/previous month/year/decade.
+ * renderDay: Function - provides a hook to add custom styling classes for a given day.
+To add multiple class names simply return an Array with class name strings.

 ## Other